 Stourhead has gardens that are famous all over the globe, and they are described as living works of art.
 Opened way back in the 1740s, you will find gorgeous oak, beech, Spanish chestnut, sycamore, and more at this unique place.
 When these myriad trees start to change in the fall, you will not want to miss the spectacular show that they put on, so bring your camera, meditate under the trees, and take in the sweet smell of the air.

 Fall in the UK is beautiful.
 If you have time to wait out the rainy days, you can really find some great picturesque spots to enjoy.
 If you are planning a visit to the UK this fall, you will not be disappointed.
-With so many fantastic places to see the colours of the leaves change, you will never grow bored and you will be able to plan an unforgettable journey.
+With so many fantastic places to see the colors of the leaves change, you will never grow bored and you will be able to plan an unforgettable journey.